sahithyandev/s2/src/content/docs/methods-of-mathematics/probability-and-statistics/06-continuous-probablity-distribution.md

 ## Example

-Consider a continuous random variable X that follows a uniform distribution over the interval [0, 4], with probability density function:
+Consider a continuous random variable $X$ that follows a uniform distribution over the interval [0, 4], with probability density function: $ $

 ```math
 f(x) = \begin{cases}